Mount Bromo: Sunrise Hikes to Indonesia’s Iconic Volcano

 Climbing Mount Bromo Indonesia - Natural Form and History

-Climbing Mount Bromo Indonesia - Geological history
+Natural Mount Bromo Indonesia - Natural history

 Mount Bromo is the only active crater within the Tengger caldera which is home to seven eruptive centres.
 The original Tengger Volcano went through five stages to form the Tengger caldera.
-The original volcano, called Ngadisari was formed nearly a million years ago by eruption of pyroclastic deposits and lava flows to a height of 4,500m.
+The original volcano, called Ngadisari was formed nearly a million years ago by the eruption of pyroclastic deposits and lava flows to a height of 4,500m.
 Subsequent eruptions resulted in the formation of the caldera as it stands today.

-Climbing Mount Bromo Indonesia - Modern climbing history
+Natural Mount Bromo Indonesia - Climbing history

-Mount Bromo has a religious and cultural significance for the Tenggerese people of Probolinngo, East Java, who have been scaling the mountain for centuries to make offerings to the mountain gods.
-Today the mountain is the one of the biggest draws for tourists in Indonesia and is part of the Bromo Tengger Semeru National Park, where is shares the limelight with its taller neighbor, Mount Semeru.
+Mount Bromo has a religious and cultural significance for the Tenggerese people of Probolinggo, East Java, who have been scaling the mountain for centuries to make offerings to the mountain gods.
+Today the mountain is one of the biggest draws for tourists in Indonesia and is part of the Bromo Tengger Semeru National Park, where is shares the limelight with its taller neighbor, Mount Semeru.

-Climbing Mount Bromo Indonesia - Current popularity as a climbing destination
+Natural Mount Bromo Indonesia - Current status

 With its ethereal beauty and accessible nature, Mount Bromo is one of the most hiked mountains in the world.
 The climb up its deeply furrowed side is made easier by a steep flights of stairs all the way to the top.
 The complete experience of Mount Bromo is thought to begin with witnessing the sunrise from the neighbouring peak of Mount Penanjakan from where one sees the darkness give way to the undulating sands and dark cones that surround Mount Bromo which itself stands wreathed in a sea of clouds, often spewing smoke into the sky.

-Climbing Mount Bromo Indonesia - Overall Assessment
+Climbing Mount Bromo Indonesia - Climbing Experience

 Climbing Mount Bromo Indonesia - Trail options